-Africa focused Andela cuts 400 staff as it confirms $50M in revenue – TechCrunch
+Africa-focused Andela cuts 400 staff as it confirms $50M in revenue – TechCrunch

 Johnson flagged the revenue significance in a global startup context.
 “What it means is the world needs what we do.
 Very few companies have gotten to a $50 million run rate in under five years.”

 If that’s rare in developed markets, its even more scarce in Africa’s tech scene — where startups releasing any financial stats is scarce overall.
-Only one VC backed digital company has revealed revenues between $50 and $100 million.
-That’s e-commerce startup Jumia, that listed in an NYSE IPO earlier this year.
+Only one VC-backed digital company has revealed revenues between $50 and $100 million.
+That’s Jumia, the e-commerce startup that listed in an NYSE IPO earlier this year.

 The release of 400 developers may be welcome in Africa’s most active tech hubs, such as Nigeria and Kenya, where rapid startup formation and funding is starting to outpace software engineering talent — according to a number of founders.

-Job-placement will partially depend on whether local tech companies can offer competitive packages to incentivize the Andela alums.
+Job placement will partially depend on whether local tech companies can offer competitive packages to incentivize the Andela alums.

-If they do, the net effect of Andela’s layoffs could be more software-engineering capacity for Africa’s tech ecosystem ― so long as most of the developers remain in Africa.
+If they do, the net effect of Andela’s layoffs could be more software engineering capacity for Africa’s tech ecosystem ― so long as most of the developers remain in Africa.